Calculator5329/Finance-Dashboard/README.md

 - Savings Allocation
 - Expense Allocation
 - Net Income
-- Expenses by Category
-- Savings by Category

 ## Design Mockup
 The initial design started with a PowerPoint mockup outlining the layout and sections of the dashboard: